You know what soft skills are, right? Those are the “playing well in the sandbox with others” skills. People skills.

 There are worse things than getting the interview…

 You can’t just flat-out say you’re a ‘good team player’ and leave it at that.
+Nor can you just list “85” soft job skills on the resume.
 It doesn’t work that way.

 Resumes need to show you use the job skills you have.
 That means that in the body of the resume, showing you are a good team player means you have to incorporate an example of that in the resume.
 (See: outward and visible signs above).
 And, as an aside, you need to talk about that during an interview as well.

-By doing so, you get more check marks and that leads to more interviews.
+By doing so, you get more check marks from your resume to the job description and that leads to more interviews.

 While many companies may be pushy and picky about demonstrating the ‘hard’ job skills, there are also a decent number of companies who will look at your job skills, find you a little short on exactly what is needed, but the soft skills will push them over the edge and give you the interview.